Kristina01111000/WordPressTheme/README.md

 To do:

+	- switch all files to php for wordpress

+	- make the footer file

 	- modal submit button is not inline with the rest of the form.  ==> in footer, fix before then
 		- hacked fix by making modal bigger, figure out how to actually fix it